Universal scaling limits for spin networks via martingale methods: Fully connected models

-and both the cores and the interfaces contribute to the total energy of the blankets in a comparable way also for an infinitely refined partitions, ie. for $L\rightarrow\infty$.
-In this case the theory is nontrivial and non--mean field.
-This class includes eg. the Ising model in two and three dimension, polymers \cite{FranchiniBalzanRANGE2018,FranchiniMS2011,Franchini2011}, random models like the Edaward-Ander\-son model, but also the Transformer architecture by Google \cite{Google,Rendt2024} the neural Lattice Field Theory (LFT) in Section 4 of \cite{Bardella}, etc.
+hence both the cores and the interfaces contribute to the total energy of the blankets in a comparable way also for an infinitely refined partition, i.e., for $L\rightarrow\infty$.
+In this case the theory is non--trivial and non--mean field.
+This class includes, e.g., the Ising model in two and three dimension, polymers \cite{FranchiniBalzanRANGE2018,FranchiniMS2011,Franchini2011}, random models like the Edaward-Anderson model, but also the Transformer architecture by Google \cite{Google,Rendt2024}, the neural Lattice Field Theory (LFT) in Section 4 of \cite{Bardella}, etc.

 Then, we have two types of mean field models: the first is what we call the core-only (CO) model, is such that the interface can be ignored

 and is the most typical among the mean--field approximations \cite{Opper}.
 Practically, it consists in finding a partition (if any) in which the interfaces can be neglected.
 In such way the measure is just the product measure of the cores, the blankets are approximated as independent.